fengshanshan/proof-of-attendance/README.md

 # Proof of Attendance
 The idea comes from the hackathon of Invisible Garden.

-We use zkp to verify the attendance for each participant.
+We use zkp to achieve automatically everyday check-in process for the participants and still keep the privacy of the sensitive information.

 # Technical Architecture
 The technical architecture is as follows: